-The next dots between cohort begins this fall.
-We are looking for rising stars-- artists who are jumping from one career stage to the next who are motivated and eager to address their financial practices.
+The next dots between cohort begins November 2021.
 This financial coaching program is for artists who have started to bring in more resources than ever before and need to establish the financial and business structures that will support their long term career growth.
 The program includes three sessions with a financial planner, three workshops on art business practices and 1:1 mentoring with BIPOC arts leaders and small group discussions led by past fellows.

 This is a free program for up to 30 BIPOC artists in the Southwest with 10 spots for BIPOC artists located across the US.